 Platform APIs

-App Studio APIs
+App Platform APIs

-API Overview
+API overview

 The Platform APIs form the core of Thena’s infrastructure:

-• Core Services: Authentication, health checks, and storage management
+• Core services: Authentication, health checks, and storage management.

-• SLA Management: Create and manage SLA policies, monitor SLA compliance
+• SLA management: Create and manage SLA policies, monitor SLA compliance.

-• Workflow Orchestration: Define, execute, and monitor automated workflows
+• Workflow orchestration: Define, execute, and monitor automated workflows.

-• Ticket Management: Comprehensive ticket lifecycle management
+• Ticket management: Comprehensive ticket lifecycle management.

 Platform APIs are designed for system-level integrations and core service management.

-Getting Started
+Getting started

 1

-Choose Your API
+Choose your API

 Select the appropriate API section based on your use case:

-• Platform APIs for core infrastructure
+• Platform APIs for core infrastructure and organization management.

-• App Studio for custom applications
+• App Platform APIs for custom applications and integrations.

 2